The Vermont Statutes Online

 (C) It shall be the duty of the Moderator to take such actions deemed necessary to preserve order in the conduct of business and to preserve the principles of free speech, openness, and fairness in government.

-(B) If a special Town meeting falls within 45 days of a later special Town meeting called by petition, the selectmen may warn the questions to be voted at such Town meeting for the later Town meeting, and may by resolution rescind the call of the earlier meeting.
+(B) If a special Town meeting falls within 45 days of a later special Town meeting called by petition, the Selectboard may warn the questions to be voted at such Town meeting for the later Town meeting and may by resolution rescind the call of the earlier meeting.

-(7) =bi Citizen initiatives; revote; recision of articles other than election of officers:
+(7) Citizen initiatives; revote; recision of articles other than election of officers.

 (A) Any question voted at an annual or special Town meeting, except charter revision or amendment, may be submitted for revote or recision at a subsequent annual or special Town meeting, subject to the limits contained herein.

-(B) Requests for revote or recision must be by resolution of at least four members of the Board of Selectmen, or by a petition signed by at least five percent of the voters registered on the date of the action.
+(B) Requests for revote or recision must be by resolution of at least four members of the Selectboard or by a petition signed by at least five percent of the voters registered on the date of the action.

 (C) Any action for revote or recision must be taken or filed within 30 days of the date the action was first considered.